Xerox - Software/Hardware Systems

 Strategy

 The solution space was already crowded with opinions.
-My job was to find what was actually buildable, discoverable, and worth shipping.
+My job was to find what was actually buildable, user-friendly, and worth shipping.

 Reframe the problem

-From "we need a new global panel" to "users need faster access to important actions without digging."
+The solution had to live within the existing LUI structure without disrupting it.
+I guided the scope from "we need a new global info panel" to "users just need faster access to important actions without digging."

 Evaluate LOE honestly